Frontline Spot On Cat 10% w/v Spot On Solution

 In the absence of safety studies, the minimum treatment interval is 4 weeks.

 It is important to apply the dose to an area where the animal cannot lick off and to make sure that animals do not lick each other after treatment.
 If licking does occur, a brief period of hypersalivation may be observed, due mainly to the nature of the carrier.
-Ensure that treated animals do not groom each other after treatment until dry.

 For animal treatment only.